etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 !!!warning
         Consider that the assistants are currently in their beta testing phase.

-Access to the information of each of the Assistants:
+Access to the information for each of the Assistants:

 [:material-file-document-outline: Background process creator](../bundles/dev-assistant.md#background-process-creator){ .md-button .md-button--primary } <br>